danialgoodwin/ultimate-city/README.md

         - Idea: Lots of greens?
 Perhaps looking like a forest tunnel?
 Hmm, maybe just the 'ceiling'/covering.
 If using this style, then maybe need to have the main [pedestrian] street winding.
 The ground can be the red ground seen for pedestrian/biking lanes.
 Each of the buildings could have a wood-style front (vertical grains?).
 Need to make sure the real trees don't disrupt biking trails.
 - Look up Japanese strip malls pictures, and performance.
 - Idea: The 'center' shouldn't be the main parks.
 It may feel too 'crowded'/claustrophobic, maybe too exclusive.
 It could be better if it takes over a whole block, then all surrounding grids can enjoy it equally.
 This could make a good argument for a long line of 'park' with grids on either side.
+- Maybe higher tax level for luxury goods
+- Building materials should perhaps be wood or concrete that stores a lot of carbon dioxide.
+- Imagine a city if everybody used wheelchairs and bicycles
+- Late night entertainment area near auditorium/stadium.
+Maybe 24/7 arcades.
+Maybe either there has to be no nearby residences, or good sound-proofing, or a limit to the sound levels.
+- A mayor (or spokesperson/organizer) for each grid?

+## TODO
+- Search search images for a strip mall, indoor strip mall, futuristic strip mall